giladgray/rocket-engine/README.md

       position: randomPosition()
       health: 10
       speed: i

+# a system that operates on multiple keys can use systemForEach
+# to reduce boilerplate. turn this:
+pocket.system 'move', ['position', 'velocity'], (pocket, keys, position, velocity) ->
+    for key in keys
+      Vector.add position[key], velocity[key]
+# into this:
+pocket.systemForEach 'move', ['position', 'velocity'], (pocket, key, pos, vel) -> Vector.add pos, vel

 # more advanced systems on the way:
 # - input components: keyboard and mouse